Salmon Bowl-pistachio-cacao-nibs

 Add toppings

-Sprinkle pistachios, chia/hemp.
+Sprinkle pistachios, then chia seeds.

-Lightly scatter cacao nibs (0.5–1 tsp per bowl) to provide bitterness and crunch. -
+Lightly scatter cacao nibs (0.5–1 tsp per bowl) to provide bitterness and crunch.

 Dress